space307/pure-index/README.md

     }
 ```

-- `--collect-usages, -u` — outputs a list of all unique uses of the package.<br />
+- `--collect-usages, -u` — outputs a list of all unique uses of the package.
-  Useful if the package index file contains `export *` syntax.
-Or to search for all uses of an external package.
-[More info]()

 ```sh
 npx pure-index --collect-usages my-package

 npx pure-index --collect-usages react-spring
 ```

+Useful if the package index file contains `export *` syntax.
+Or to search for all uses of an external package.
+[More info]()

 ## Tips